On the road…again!!!

 Floyd’s tree was 3X bigger, using this technique

-Floyd the tie hacker and the tenderfoot Footloose Forester got out with a double-bit axe to start to clear the road.
+Floyd the tie hacker and the tenderfoot Footloose Forester got out of the pick-up with a double-bit axe to start to clear the road.
 Dick Miller backed up and returned to Warland Ranger Station to fetch a large cross-cut saw to further cut the long stem into manageable pieces for easier removal.

 Indeed, the unusual vividness and detail of the scene is exactly what makes the eidetic memory such a fond snippet for the Footloose Forester who was an impressionable young man, On the road…again!!!